 - Vacuum mattresses and all parts of the bed frame to remove bugs and eggs.

-- Use mattress covers labelled as ‘anti dust-mite’ or ‘anti-allergy’ to prevent bed bugs from making your mattresses their home again.
-Keep these covers on permanently as adult bed bugs can survive a year or longer without a meal.
+- Use mattress covers labelled as ‘anti-dust-mite’ or ‘anti-allergy’.
+This helps to prevent bed bugs from making your mattresses their home again.
+Keep these covers on, as adult bed bugs can survive a year or longer without a meal.

 - Wash all bedding in hot water and then dry on a high heat setting in a dryer.
-Place pillows also in the dryer for about 20 minutes on a high heat setting or purchase new ones.
+Place pillows in the dryer for about 20 minutes on a high heat setting or buy new ones.

 - Vacuum all carpets, rugs and curtains and dispose of the vacuum contents in a sealed bag.
 Get rid of the bag as soon as possible.

-- If the bedbug infestation is really bad, call a pest control company to eliminate them for you.
+- If the bedbug infestation is nasty, call a pest control company to end them.

 - Wash the bites with soap and water.
-Then apply some calamine lotion, an anti-itch cream or cool compress to soothe the itchiness.
+Then apply calamine lotion, anti-itch cream or cool compress to soothe the itchiness.
 The bites should clear up in a week or two.

-- Prevent your child from scratching the bites as this may cause secondary infection.
+- Prevent your child from scratching the bites, which may cause a secondary infection.

-- If you think the bites look infected or they have not cleared up in a week or two, see a doctor for advise.
+- If you think the bites look infected or have not cleared up in a week or two, see a doctor for advice.

-Bee and wasp stings can be extremely painful and in certain cases, dangerous to your child’s health especially if he has a history of allergies.
-The longer the stinger stays under your child’s skin, the more venom is released, so it’s important to get the stinger out as soon as possible.
+Bee and wasp stings can be excruciating.
+In some instances, dangerous to your child’s health.
+Especially if they have a history of allergies.
+The longer the stinger stays under your child’s skin, the more venom is released.
+So it’s crucial to get it out as soon as possible.

-- Remove the stinger by scraping it out with the edge of a credit card or another straight edged object.
+- Remove the stinger by scraping it with the edge of a credit card or another straight-edged object.

 - Do not pinch the stinger or use tweezers to remove it.
-This could cause more venom to be injected.
+It could inject more venom.

-- Ice the area and remove any tight-fitting jewellery such as bracelets or rings your child might be wearing if the sting is on a finger or arm.
+- Ice the area.
+Remove any tight-fitting jewellery.
+Such as bracelets or rings your child might be wearing if the sting is on a finger or arm.
 These may be difficult to remove if the affected area swells up.

 - If the sting is on an arm or leg, elevate the limb.

 - Give the appropriate dose of baby/children’s Panadol if your child is in pain.
-Use calamine lotion on the affected area or apply a paste of baking soda and water to draw out any remaining venom and also soothe the sting.
+Use calamine lotion on the affected area or a baking soda and water paste.
+It’s to draw out any remaining venom and soothe the sting.

-- Keep the area clean to prevent secondary infection.
+- Keep the site clean to prevent secondary infection.

-These little blood-suckers commonly infest pets and from them, can migrate to your child’s body.
+These little blood-suckers infest pets and can migrate to your child’s body from them.

-Ticks may transmit diseases and one tick brought into the house may result in an infestation as the female can lay thousands of eggs after feeding in dark corners and crevices of your home.
+Ticks may transmit diseases.
+One tick brought into the house may result in an infestation.
+As the female can lay thousands of eggs after feeding in dark corners and crevices of your home.

-Because of this, it’s really important to regularly treat your pets for ticks and fleas, keeping them clean and groomed in general.
+Because of this, always treat your pets for ticks and fleas, keeping them clean and groomed.

 Ticks attach themselves by burying their head under the skin and feeding.
-Once they are engorged with blood, they drop off.
+Once engorged with blood, they drop off.

-While they can attach themselves to any part of the body, they particularly like dark, warm crevices such as the creases of the ear (or inside it), armpit, groin, inside the belly button and back of the knees.
+While they can attach themselves to any part of the body, they particularly like dark, warm crevices. such as the creases of the ear (or inside it), armpit, groin, belly button and back of the knees.

-If you do have a tick infestation, call a professional pest control company to deal with the situation.
+Call a professional pest control company to deal with tick infestation.

 Removing a tick and bite treatment

-If your child complains of pain or itchiness in any of the areas mentioned above, especially after playing with an animal or outdoors, examine them carefully for ticks.
+If your child complains of pain or itchiness in any of the areas mentioned above.
+Especially after playing with an animal or outdoors, examine them for ticks.

 If the insect is already engorged, it’s pretty easy to spot.
-But if it has just attached itself, it will still be small and you’ll have to look more carefully to spot it.
+But if it has attached itself, it will still be small, and you’ll have to look more to spot it.

 To remove a tick:

-- Grasp the tick as close to the skin as possible with a pair of fine-point tweezers and pull back slowly in a straight line, without twisting.
+- Grasp the tick as close to the skin as possible.
+Do it with a pair of fine-point tweezers and pull back slowly in a straight line without twisting.

-- If you cannot remove it, or if your child is distressed or won’t stay still enough for you to remove it, head to your doctor who will be able to get rid of the insect for you.
+- If you cannot remove it, or if your child is distressed or won’t stay still enough for you to remove it, head to your doctor.
+They will be able to get rid of the insect for you.

-After you remove the tick, wash the area with soap and water and clean the bite site with a topical antiseptic lotion.
+After you remove the tick, wash the area with soap and water.
+Then clean the bite site with a topical antiseptic lotion.

 Take your child to the doctor immediately if:

-- He has a history of allergies and has been stung by a bee or wasp.
+- They have a history of allergies and have been stung by a bee or wasp.

 - Your child does not have allergies but has been stung or bitten inside the mouth or on the neck.

-- He has an anaphylactic reaction.
-This usually starts within 20 minutes and not more than two hours after the bite or skin.
-You’ll notice swelling in the lips, tongue or face, difficulty breathing and/ swallowing.
+- They have an anaphylactic reaction.
+It usually starts within 20 minutes.
+And not more than two hours after the bite or skin.
+You’ll notice swelling in the lips, tongue or face.
+And difficulty breathing or swallowing.
 You may also see hives on your child’s body.

 - Develops fever or the bite/sting looks infected after a few days.

-- Has been stung by more than five bees/wasps at one go.
+- They have been stung by more than five bees/wasps at one go.

 - Develops enlarged lymph nodes or joint swellings.

-Parents, do remember that in general, most insect bites and stings are harmless.
+Parents, do remember that most insect bites and stings are harmless in general.

-But please take the necessary precautions — including not letting your child go barefoot on grass and other steps outlined in this article — when heading out or after your child has played with pets or animals to prevent bug bites and stings.
+But please take the necessary precautions.
+Don’t let your child go barefoot on grass and other steps outlined in this article.
+When heading out or after your child has played with pets or animals prevent bug bites and stings.

 This article contains information based on the author’s research.
 For any health issues or concerns regarding your child, please seek a professional medical opinion without delay.